GATB/MindTheGap/README.md

 	**Contig gap-fill header specificies**:

-	When used with option `-contig`, the fasta header is a little bit different: it contains notably two contig identifiers (their fasta headers in the original contig file) with optionnally a sufix "_Rc" if it is reversed.
+	When used with option `-contig`, the fasta header is a little bit different: it contains notably two contig identifiers (their fasta headers in the original contig file) with optionnally a suffix "_Rc" if it is reversed.

 	 	>contig3_len_3652;contig18_len_19822_Rc;len_117_qual_50_median_cov_1350
-		#contig3_len_3652 : header of contig3 in the original input file contigs.fa
+		#contig3_len_3652: header of the source contig, contig3 in the original input file contigs.fa
-		#contig18_len_19822 : header of contig18 in the original input file contigs.fa
+		#contig18_len_19822: header of the target contig, contig18 in the original input file contigs.fa
-		#_Rc : absent from the first contig and present after the second contig, this means that the end of contig3 is gap-filled with the end of contig18 (that is with the beginning of the reverse complement of contig18).
+		#_Rc: absent for the source contig and present for the target contig, this means that the end of contig3 is gap-filled with the end of contig18 (that is with the beginning of the reverse complement of contig18).
-		#len_117_qual_50_median_cov_1350 : information about the assembled gap-fill sequence
+		#len_117_qual_50_median_cov_1350: information about the assembled gap-fill sequence

     **Quality scores**: